CLASSIFICATION NO. 126

 MINIMUM RECRUITING STANDARDS

-Promotional opportunity only; requires #1) at least two years service at the Corrections Sergeant level and #2) the two most recent performance evaluations rated meets or exceeds standards.
+Promotional opportunity only; requires #1) at least two years service at the Jail Sergeant level and #2) the two most recent performance evaluations rated meets or exceeds standards.